syncfusion-content/asp.netmvc-docs/aspnetmvc/Autocomplete/How-to.md

 ## How to set autocomplete default value

-You can assign a value at an initially rendering of autocomplete using `Value` property which is used to select a single value from the autocomplete widget at initial rendering state.
+You can set a value into autocomplete at initial rendering using `Value` property which is used to select a single value from the autocomplete widget at initial rendering state.

 Refer to the following code.